Benson00/Planning-lab/README.md

 ## Using the Jupyter Notebook

-To start the environment and work on your assignments, navigate to the downloaded folder root *(Planning-Lab)*, *activate your environment* and run:
+To start the environment and work on your assignments, navigate to the downloaded folder root *(Planning-Lab)*, *activate your environment*, enter the current lesson folder and run:

 ```
 jupyter notebook
 ```

 The last command will open your browser for you to start working.
-Navigate with your browser to the current lesson notebook in the dedicated folder.